-rc = ldap_search_s s(ld, / LDAP Handle /
+(ld, / LDAP Handle /

 baseDN, / base distinguished name /

 LDAP_SCOPE_ONELEVEL, / one-level search /

 filterPattern, / filter search pattern /

 attrs, / attributes required /

 FALSE, / NOT attributes only /

 &ldapResult); / search result /

+baseDN, LDAP_SCOPE_ONELEVEL, filterPattern, attrs, FALSE, baseDN, / LDAP_SCOPE_ONELEVEL, / filterPattern, / attrs, / FALSE, / baseDN, / base distinguished name LDAP_SCOPE_ONELEVEL, / one-level search filterPattern, / filter search pattern attrs, / attributes required FALSE, / NOT attributes only

 This is a simple synchronous call to the server that returns the results directly.
 There are other types of search that are more appropriate for complex queries or when a large number of results is expected.
-The first parameter to the search is the handle ld that identifies the session.
+The first parameter to the search is the handle 1d that identifies the session.
 The second parameter is the base distinguished name, which specifies where in the directory the search is to begin, and the third parameter is the scope of the search, that is, which entries relative to the starting point are searched.
 These two parameters together define which entries in the directory are searched.
 The next parameter, filterPattern specifies what we are searching for.
 The attrs parameter lists the attributes that we want to get back from the object when we have found it.
-The next attributes as well; setting this to FALSE means that we want the attribute values.
+The next attribute says whether we want just the attributes or their values as well; setting this to FALSE means that we want the attribute values.
 The final parameter is used to return the result.